oluwaseun-ebenezer/file-upload-api/README.md

 # File API

-File API is a NodeJS (express) POST endpoint that accepts an array of URLs, retrieves and uploads the file faster, optimally and efficiently to an S3 bucket.
+File API is a NodeJS (Express) POST endpoint that accepts an array of URLs, retrieves, and uploads the file faster, optimally and efficiently to an S3 bucket.

 ## Setup